 Our vision: We need a marketplace that is fair to everyone.
 That requires fundamental rules to ensure consumer products are safe and the terms of sales and investments are open and honest.
-In four ways, we need to guarantee that everyone plays by the same fair rules by: (1) ensuring that food is safe, drugs are pure, and products are free from dangerous defects; (2) requiring that financial institutions not cheat their customers, and further, that their services provide a legitimate benefit to society; (3) compelling all businesses to follow basic rules of economic decency; and (4) guaranteeing justice for average Americans and small businesses in civil litigation.
+In four ways, we need to guarantee that everyone plays by the same fair rules by: (1) ensuring that food is safe, drugs are pure, and products are free from dangerous defects; (2) compelling all businesses to follow basic rules of economic decency; (3) protecting individuals' private information; and (4) guaranteeing justice for average Americans and small businesses in civil litigation.